Looking for an easy way to build a WordPress blog directory? This step-by-step tutorial helps you start and finish one today with one simple plugin!

 - Age of the Blog

-On a form field’s settings page, you can decide whether this should be displayed on the excerpt view or detailed view.
+On a form field’s settings page, decide whether this should be displayed on the excerpt view or detailed view.
 Or, you can show a field on both views.

 When you write a blog post, you assign it to a category, right?
-Because it helps keep the blog posts organized.
+It's an easy way to keep blog posts organized.

 Business Directory Plugin does the same with its listing items.
 It has a special category system called Directory Category.
 Each directory item belongs to a category.

-As a manager of the WordPress blog directory, you need to add some directory categories to keep the blog listing items organized.
-You can do it from Directory → Directory Categories.
+As a manager of the WordPress blog directory, add some directory categories to keep the blog listing items organized.

 Step 5: Configure the directory system

 You can access the directory system settings from Directory → Settings.
-Most of the default options will work for a public directory like this one in our tutorial.
+Most of the default options will work for a public directory like the one in our tutorial.

-You can explore and tweak the options as you like.
+You can explore and tweak the options as you like to fit your needs.

 Step 6: Style your directory with a dedicated template

-You can install a theme from Directory → Themes.
+To install a theme, go to Directory → Themes.

 Step 7: Add blog directory items

-We’ve successfully created our WordPress blog directory.
-Here’s a screenshot of the directory front page.
+Here’s an example screenshot of the directory front page.

-Now, look at a blog directory archive view.
+Next, take a look at the blog directory archive view.